cloudFPGA/cFp_HelloKale/HOST/py/testFiles/README.md

 HOST / py / testFiles
 ==========================
-**Test files for troubleshooting the TCP network interface of the cFp_Monolithic project.**
+**Test files for troubleshooting the TCP network interface of the cFp_HelloKale project.**

 ## ABOUT
 This directory contains a _Python_ script for generating a set of test files for use as data payload in bidiretcionnal data transfers between the HOST and an FPGA module.